joostvunderink/angular-jsonrpc-client/README.md

 # Introduction

-angular-jsonrpc-client provides a configurable client to perform [JSON-RPC 2.0][JSONRPC2] calls via HTTP.
+angular-jsonrpc-client provides a configurable client to perform [JSON-RPC 2.0][JSONRPC2] calls via HTTP to one or more servers.

 [JSONRPC2]: http://www.jsonrpc.org/specification